GigiLoria5/AssistanceTickets-Polito-WA2-2023/server/README.md

     - Response: `200 OK` (success)
-    - Error responses: `404 Not Found` (email not found), `409 Conflict` (email already exists or phoneNumber already exists), `422 Unprocessable Entity` (validation of request body or email failed) or `500 Internal Server Error` (generic error)
+    - Error responses: `404 Not Found` (email not found), `409 Conflict` (email already exists or phoneNumber already exists), `422 Unprocessable Entity` (validation of request body or email failed) or `500 Internal Server Error` ( generic error)
     - Response body: An error message in case of error

       ```
       {
-        "errorMessage": "a profile with the same email already exists"
+        "errorMessage": "a profile with the same phoneNumber already exists"
       }
       ```